Mergers Fall Short: Non-merger Channels Required for Galactic Heavy Element Production: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We have investigated whether fast-merging BNSs or NSBH mergers can resolve the $r$-process enrichment discrepancy identified previously~\cite{Cote2019,Cowan:2019pkx,Kobayashi:2022qlk,vanDeVoort2015,Siegel:2019-Nature,HS24}, where BNS mergers fail to reproduce the observed Eu trends---the negative slope in [Eu/Fe] versus [Fe/H]---in the Milky Way disk.
-Across all three scenarios explored---GW-detectable fast-merging BNSs, GW-undetectable fast-merging BNSs, and NSBH mergers---we find that these channels are unlikely to serve as the dominant source of $r$-process enrichment.
+Across all three scenarios explored---GW-detectable fast-merging BNSs, GW-undetectable fast-merging BNSs, and NSBH mergers---we find that, under current theoretical and observational expectations for compact-binary populations, these channels are unlikely to serve as the dominant source of $r$-process enrichment.
+This conclusion reflects the tension between the event rates required by our chemical-evolution inference and existing expectations for fast-merging and NSBH populations.

 Although the sGRB host observations used to infer the delay-time distribution~\cite{Zevin:2022dbo} may suffer from selection biases that favor nearby events, potentially missing fast-merging systems occurring at higher redshifts, our analysis shows that the fast-merging population must be significantly larger than the delayed population---even in the local Universe.
 This result raises several major challenges for both theories and observations: